€40EU recovery comp.Per late invoice — automatic art. 6

 How much does international debt recovery cost?

-Contingency at the amicable phase runs 8-25 percent of recovery for B2B commercial claims.
-The legal phase adds court filing fees (typically scaled by claim value) and local-counsel fees (fixed-fee or hourly depending on jurisdiction).
-Total cost for a contested claim through judgment typically runs 15-35 percent of face value.
+Contingency at the amicable phase runs 8–25 percent of recovery for B2B commercial claims.
+Total cost for a contested claim through judgment typically runs 15–35 percent of face value.

 Amicable-phase resolution typically outperforms legal escalation on net recovery once costs and time are included.
 Place a case for a recovery-path assessment within one business day.